Independently reviewed Updated 2026-04-30 Commissions don't affect rankings

 2. Create Your Account

-Upload a government ID and proof of address (utility bill or bank statement).
-Verification typically takes minutes to hours depending on the exchange's queue.
+Upload a government ID (passport or driver's license) and provide basic personal information.
+This step typically takes a few minutes to a few hours depending on the exchange's automated checks.

 4. Add Funds to Your Account

-Go to the ADA trading pair and enter how much you want to spend or how many coins you want.
-A market order buys immediately at current price; a limit order waits for your target price.
+Navigate to the ADA trading pair, enter how much you want to buy, and execute the order.
+A market order fills immediately at current price; a limit order waits for your target price.

 Bottom Line